ohduran/ohduran.github.io/contact.md

 Let me be clear, __I want to talk to you__.
 We can both benefit from talking to each other.
 But I'm not 'building a community' here, and the likelihood of poorly thought emails to waste our time is tremendous.
 [We can do better](/2018/08/deep-work).

 If you have something worth telling me, make time to compel a good case for why your email is worth considering and worth answering to, and __send it to me__.
 Or don't.
-This is actually a sender filter, like the one most big firms use in their job applications: ask meaningless questions to your candidates so that those who eventually apply are __really__ interested in the job offer.
+This is actually a sender filter, like the one most big firms use in their job applications: design a process with enough friction so that those candidates who eventually apply are __really__ interested in the job offer.

 Provided that you can do that, I will deliver an email that will be, to the best of my ability, the most efficient process for bringing your request to a successful conclusion.
 I'm bringing the conversation to an end as soon as possible, hence avoiding the back-and-forth email chains that come from poorly thought emails and leaving actionable feedback "on your plate".